• Skip to main content

 You finally decided to start freelancing or start your own business.
 You know there’s a lot to consider when launching your gig.

-You’ve already chosen the right business structure, registered your business, opened a business bank account, got business cards printed, and built a business website.
+You’ve already chosen the right business structure, registered your business, opened a bank account and obtained a designated credit card for your business, and built a website.

 It could.